Flavian dynasty: Propaganda

 Since the reign of Tiberius, the rulers of the Julio-Claudian dynasty had legitimized their power through adopted-line descent from Augustus and Julius Caesar.
 Vespasian could no longer claim such a relation, however.
 Therefore, a massive propaganda campaign was initiated to justify Flavian rule as having been predetermined through divine providence.
 At the same time, Flavian propaganda emphasised Vespasian's role as a bringer of peace following the crisis of 69.
 Nearly one-third of all coins minted in Rome under Vespasian celebrated military victory or peace, while the word vindex was removed from coins as to not remind the public of rebellious Vindex.
 Construction projects bore inscriptions praising Vespasian and condemning previous emperors, and a Temple of Peace was constructed in the forum.

 The Flavians also controlled public opinion through literature.
 Vespasian approved histories written under his reign, assuring biases against him were removed, while also giving financial rewards to contemporary writers.
 The ancient historians that lived through the period such as Tacitus, Suetonius, Josephus and Pliny the Elder speak suspiciously well of Vespasian while condemning the emperors that came before him.
 Tacitus admits that his status was elevated by Vespasian, Josephus identifies Vespasian as a patron and savior, and Pliny dedicated his Natural History to Vespasian's son, Titus.
 Those that spoke against Vespasian were punished.
 A number of Stoic philosophers were accused of corrupting students with inappropriate teachings and were expelled from Rome.
 Helvidius Priscus, a pro-Republic philosopher, was executed for his teachings.

 Titus and Domitian also revived the practice of the imperial cult, which had fallen somewhat out of use under Vespasian.
 Significantly, Domitian's first act as Emperor was the deification of his brother Titus.
 Upon their deaths, his infant son, and niece Julia Flavia, were likewise enrolled among the gods.
 To foster the worship of the imperial family, Domitian erected a dynastic mausoleum on the site of Vespasian's former house on the Quirinal, and completed the Temple of Vespasian and Titus, a shrine dedicated to the worship of his deified father and brother.
-To memorialize the military triumphs of the Flavian family, he ordered the construction of the Templum Divorum and the Templum Fortuna Redux, and completed the Arch of Titus.
-In order to further justify the divine nature of Flavian rule, Domitian also emphasized connections with the chief deity Jupiter, most significantly through the impressive restoration of the Temple of Jupiter on the Capitoline Hill.
+To memorialize the military triumphs of the Flavian family, in addition to the Temple of Vespasian and Titus, he ordered the construction of the Templum Divorum or Porticus Divorum Although most historians say that he completed the Arch of Titus, historian Donald MacFayden, contrary to "the universal opinion of writers on the topography of Rome", asserted several reasons for it being completed after Domitian's reign.
+In order to further justify the divine nature of Flavian rule, Domitian also emphasized connections with the chief deity Jupiter, most significantly through the restoration of the Temple of Jupiter on the Capitoline Hill.